-Implementations of the Media AF shall expose both HTTP/1.1 [HTTP11] and HTTP/2 [HTTP2] endpoints at reference points M1 and M5, including support for the HTTP/2 starting mechanisms specified in section 3 of RFC 7540 [HTTP2].
+Implementations of the Media AF shall expose both HTTP/1.1 [HTTP11] and HTTP/2 [HTTP2] endpoints at reference points M1 and M5, including support for the HTTP/2 starting mechanisms specified in section 3 of RFC 9113 [HTTP2].
 In both protocol versions, TLS version 1.3 [TLS13] shall be supported and HTTPS interactions should be used on these interfaces in preference to cleartext HTTP.

-The Media Application Provider may use any supported HTTP protocol version at reference point M1.
+- The Media Application Provider may use any supported HTTP protocol version at reference point M1.

-The Media Session Handler may use any supported HTTP protocol version at reference point M5.
+- The Media Session Handler may use any supported HTTP protocol version at reference point M5.

 7.1.2 HTTP endpoint addresses